dakanji/RefindPlus/README.md

 ## Headline Features
 - Maintains feature and configuration parity with the base upstream version.
 - Protects against damage to Mac NVRAM when booting UEFI Windows.
-- Provides Pre-Boot Configuration Screen on units running GPUs without Native EFI on Macs.
+- Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
 - Provides UGADraw on modern GOP based GPUs to permit booting legacy EfiBoot operating systems.
 - Provides improved support for languages that use unicode text
 - Emulates UEFI 2.3 on EFI 1.x units to permit running UEFI 2.x utilities on such units